vtex-apps/admin-pages/README.md

 # VTEX Pages editor

-The Pages editor it's platform to dynamically edit a VTEX Store, making possible to select editable components and change its configurations adding or removing content in a simple and straightforward away.
+The Pages editor it's platform to dynamically edit a VTEX Store, making possible to select editable components and change its configurations adding or removing content in a straightforward away.

 ## How to make your Component editable